-It is too easy to place a Google or MapQuest map on your website.
+It is too easy to place a Google map on your website.
 Without one you risk missing out on potential parishioners because they cannot figure out where you are, and choose a parish farther away because they can see where it is.

 5. Give them a phone number to call